lavanet/lava/x/pairing/README.md

 	DelegateTotal      types.Coin // total delegation to the provider (without self delegation) DelegateLimit      types.Coin // delegation total limit
-	DelegateCommission uint64     // commission from delegation rewards }
+	DelegateCommission uint64     // commission from delegation rewards Jails              uint64     // number of times the provider have been jailed JailTime           int64      // the time when the jail period is finished the he can come back to service }
 ```